pirainogi/comp_sci/CSS/Grid.md

 - CSS layout method designed for the two-dimensional layout of items on a webpage or application

 ## Basic Concepts
-- method of creating grid structures that are described in CSS (not HTML).
+- method of creating grid structures that are described in CSS (not HTML)
 - creates layouts that can be redefined using Media Queries to adapt to different contexts
 - separate the order of elements in the source from their visual presentation
   - change the location of page elements as is best for your layout at different breakpoints